 Visual learner?
 Me too.
 Scroll down to the videos below!!!

-TROUBLESHOOTING: 3D Parts aren't perfect.
+General Remarks: 3D Parts aren't perfect.
 There can be slight differences in dimension from batch to batch.
-As well as our Skelly/Inferno friends.
-Not everyone is perfectly made.
-Here are some helpful tips.
+As well as our Skelly/Inferno friends, not everyone is perfectly made.

-- Connector too loose: If the arm/head doesn't appear to lock in place very well, you can unscrew the replacement connector and tighten the 4 allen screw holding the tabs pieces.
+A) Remove the male replacement connector and tighten the 4 allen screws on the back that holds the tabs pieces.
 If they are already as tight as possible (don't strip them by over tightening them!!!!)
-You can add some layers of layers of duct tape or other material to the main surface of the replacement part (the large circle piece where the 8 screw heads are visible) to build it up.
+You can add some layers of duct tape or other material to the main surface of the replacement part (the large circle piece where the 8 screw heads are visible) to make it thicker.
 This will cause the tabs to lock in better.

-- Connector is broken: These parts aren't indestructible, in fact I'd rather they break instead of your 12 foot friend.
-Please send me a message with a picture and I will help get your 12 foot friend mended again.
+A) These parts aren't indestructible, in fact I'd rather they break instead of your 12-foot friend.
+Please send me a message with a picture and I will help get your 12-foot friend mended again.

 Skelly and Inferno Lower arm (or neck) adapter replacement demonstration